Let’s get serious about self-care in human services – using work as a self-care strategy

 Posted: 15/04/2019

 Those who choose to work in human services are often well-equipped, not only to do their jobs, but to do their jobs well.
-Those in power endeavour to provide them with frameworks, procedures, infrastructure, leadership, professional development, teams and resources intended to support them in their support of others.
+Those in leadership roles endeavour to provide them with frameworks, procedures, infrastructure, leadership, professional development, teams and resources intended to support them in their support of others.

 As well, a human service worker usually has the internal resources that make them the best person for the job at hand, whether it be through personal experience of the issues they help others with, their world view or deep-seated values and beliefs about people’s rights, strengths and capacities.